 First, the Blueprint places a priority on building nature-based, rather than hard, infrastructure.
-The scope of such infrastructure may range from restored wetlands and creek mouths to human-engineered oyster reefs and coarse gravel and cobble beaches to slow wind and waves from eroding our shores.
-Even old flood control channels and urban drainage systems are being revamped outside of former constraints to absorb more rapid rainfalls and filter out pollutants.
+The scope of such infrastructure may range from restored wetlands and creek mouths to human-engineered oyster reefs and coarse gravel and cobble beaches, to slow wind and waves from eroding our shores.
+Even old flood control channels and urban drainage systems are being revamped outside of former constraints to absorb more rapid rainfall and filter out pollutants.
 Engineering with nature has become a much more refined practice in the last decade.
-Regional engineers, biologists, and resource managers have developed new manuals such as the Adaptation Atlas.
+Regional engineers, biologists, and resource managers have developed new manuals such as the The San Francisco Estuary Institute's "San Francisco Bay Shoreline Adaptation Atlas."
 The Atlas breaks the region down into operational landscape units and details exactly where nature-based projects may be suitable, and how to size and shape projects to optimize remaining opportunities and open space around the Bay.
 Early experiments in nature-based infrastructure and wetland restoration are also now being carefully monitored to guide future projects.